 This isn't the path I would have chosen for myself, but it's the one I've been walking in a very intense way over the past year.
 It's taken me a while to get up the nerve to share my story publicly.

 A big part of my hesitation to share it openly is that there's a stigma attached to mental illnesses like anxiety and depression.
 For some reason, we encourage people to take Tylenol when they have a headache ... or receive chemotherapy when they've been diagnosed with cancer ... but when it comes to anxiety, people say, "If you just pray harder or trusted God more or had enough faith, you'd be cured."
 This kind of advice is well-meaning, but it can be very damaging and hurtful.
 The truth is, many different factors can contribute to anxiety.
-I think it's a mistake to assume that anxiety is always 100% related to a spiritual deficiency.
+It's a mistake to assume that anxiety is always 100% related to a spiritual deficiency.

 But I understand the wholly spiritual perspective because in all honesty, it used to be mine.
 Someone I know confessed to struggling with anxiety several years ago.
 Alongside my genuine concern that anxiety was such a consuming problem in that person's life, I scoffed just a tiny bit inside.
 I couldn't understand how someone could be a Christian AND struggle with anxiety.
 I had no idea that just a few years later, God would shatter my prideful thoughts by pretty much knocking me over the head with a spiritual 2x4.
 I would experience firsthand exactly what anxiety can do to a person.